guglielmobartelloni/gerome/README.md

 # gErome Downloader GUI

-gErome is a desktop crossplatform app to download videos from Erome.
+gErome is a desktop crossplatform app to download videos from Erome written in Go with Wails.

 </div>